 In this tutorial, I will show you how to set up a WordPress sitemap.

 Why is a Sitemap Important?

 Google uses the sitemap file to know where your content resides.
-This helps the search engine giant find your posts and place them into the results page.
+This helps the search engine giant find your posts and place them on the results page.
 Without a sitemap, it could take far longer for visitors to find your website.

 No one will visit your pages if they don’t know the content exists.
 And this goes beyond Google.
 Users of Bing, Yahoo, and many other search engines are less likely to find your website as well.

 Now, you don’t need a sitemap to have your site listed in Google.
 However, it vastly improves the chances of appearing in search results.

 This is because Google and other search engines will use the file to find every URL related to your site.

 Without a sitemap submitted to Google, the only way the search engine will find your content is if another site links to it.
 This could take months if not years for a single page to get indexed.